-- 5.1 The University operates a Fit to Sit Policy whereby all students, in presenting themselves for assessments33, are declaring that they are fit to sit the assessment.
-In signing the attendance slip for an examination, or indicating they are present on an attendance register34, a student is declaring himself/herself fit to sit.
+5.1 The University operates a Fit to Sit Policy whereby all students, in presenting themselves for assessments , are declaring that they are fit to sit the assessment.
+In signing the attendance slip for an examination, or indicating they are present on an attendance register , a student is declaring himself/herself fit to sit.
 Students cannot subsequently claim that their performance in that assessment was affected by existing circumstances or illness, other than in exceptional circumstances.
-Invigilators (external invigilators or staff who are invigilating in-class tests, etc) will remind students of this fit to sit policy at the start of every assessment and in signing the attendance slip for an examination, or indicating they are present on an attendance register35, a student is declaring himself/herself fit to sit. - 5.2 There may be some exceptional cases where a student has undertaken an assessment while under considerable stress which prevented them from being able to make a rational decision as to whether to take the assessment at the time.
-Where a student alerts the Advice Zone team to their situation after the assessment and is able to evidence the exceptional circumstances causing the difficulties, the Advice Zone team should refer the matter in writing, including the recommendation of the extenuating circumstances panel, to the Head of Student Casework (or nominee) for consideration.
-In this case, the decision of the Head of Student Casework (or nominee) will override the original fit to sit declaration. - 5.3 If a student submits an assessment pending the decision of an extenuating circumstances panel, the submission will not be classed as a formal submission if the extenuating circumstances panel subsequently approves the claim.
-If the student is given the opportunity to re-submit the assessment and chooses to do so, the mark awarded will be that obtained for the re-submitted assessment. - 5.4 If a student is taken unexpectedly ill during an examination, they should submit a claim for extenuating circumstance as soon as possible after the assessment.
+Invigilators (external invigilators or staff who are invigilating in-class tests, etc) will remind students of this fit to sit policy at the start of every assessment and in signing the attendance slip for an examination, or indicating they are present on an attendance register, a student is declaring himself/herself fit to sit.
+5.2 There may be some exceptional cases where a student has undertaken an assessment while under considerable stress which prevented them from being able to make a rational decision as to whether to take the assessment at the time.
+Where a student alerts the Advice Zone team to their situation after the assessment and is able to evidence the exceptional circumstances causing the difficulties, the Advice Zone team should refer the matter for consideration by the extenuating circumstances panel.
+5.3 If a student submits an assessment pending the decision of an extenuating circumstances panel, the submission will not be classed as a formal submission if the extenuating circumstances panel subsequently approves the claim.
+If the student is given the opportunity to re-submit the assessment and chooses to do so, the mark awarded will be that obtained for the re-submitted assessment.
+5.4 If a student is taken unexpectedly ill during an examination, they should submit a claim, and corroborating evidence, for extenuating circumstance as soon as possible after the assessment.
 Any such claim must contain evidence of the situation recorded at the time by the assessment invigilator.